bitrise-io/bitrise.io/known-xcode-issues.md

 ## Build hangs

-This is not Xcode related, but might be triggered by something in your project when it runs in an Xcode step (Xcode Test, Xcode Archive, ...), for example if you have a Run Phase Script in your Xcode project.
+It might also not Xcode related, but might be caused by something in your project when it runs in an Xcode step (Xcode Test, Xcode Archive, ...).
+For example if you have a Run Phase Script in your Xcode project, that will run during Xcode build/test/archive.

 You can find pointers to identify and solve the issue [on our DevCenter](http://devcenter.bitrise.io/docs/step-hangs-times-out-after-a-period-without-any-logs-on-bitrise).